Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 We can use countdown latch instead of thread.join() .

 ## 90-016 Updating Payment database schema, config and package structure for Outbox
+Change init-schema.sql of payment svc.

+We pull the outbox table for 10s intervals for payment schedulers: `outbox-scheduler-fixed-rate: 10000`.

+We will update the outbox status of OrderOutboxMessage after getting a successful res from the message bus which is kafka.

+We won't use the old publisher interfaces like PaymentCompletedMessagePublisher anymore.

 ## 91-017 Refactoring Payment domain layer Adding Outbox schedulers

 ## 92-018 Refactoring Payment Data Access module for Outbox pattern

 ## 93-019 Refactoring Payment Messaging module for Outbox pattern
 ## 94-020 Refactoring Payment domain layer Updating Message listener implementation
 ## 95-021 Testing Payment Request Message Listener for double payment